January 15, 2019

 Some applications, especially legacy applications or applications which monitor network traffic, expect to be directly connected to the physical network.
 In this type of situation, you can use the macvlan network driver to assign a MAC address to each container’s virtual network interface, making it appear to be a physical network interface directly connected to the physical network.

-So the idea is that we will create our own docker network using the macvlan driver, this will then allow us to connect our Pi-Hole container onto this network which will assign it it’s own MAC.
+So the idea is that we will create our own docker network using the macvlan driver using the same note configuration as our host, this will then allow us to connect our Pi-hole container onto this network for which we can assign it it’s own MAC.
 This will then appear to be directly connected on our host network but will have it’s own IP and therefore all network ports available.
+It’s like having both host and bridged networking together.

-A new network can be easily created using the following command (but hold off, we’ll go into actually doing this later using configuration files)
+A new network can be easily created using the following command (but hold off, we’ll go into actually doing this later using docker compose files)

 $sudo docker network create